kyleestlick/Babel/README.md

 # How to use the extension
 ### Chrome
-To use the Babel extension follow these instructions:
+To use the Babel extension on chrome follow these instructions:
   1. download the repository to your local machine
   2. Click Customize and Control Google Chrome to the right of the browsers address bar
   3. Select "More Tools" then "Extensions"
   4. Select "Developer Mode" then click "Load unpacked extension..."
-  5. Navigate to the repository you downloaded to your local machine and click "OK"
+  5. Navigate to the repository you downloaded to your local machine, select the Chrome folder and click "OK"
   6. Test it out!

 ### Firefox
-List how to initiate the firefox plug in
+To use the Babel extension on firefox follow these instruction:
+  1. Download the repository to your local machine
+  2. Click the "open" menu to the far right of hte drowsers address bar
+  3. Select "add-ons"
+  4. Select "tools for all add-ons" icon to the left of the "search all add-ons" bar
+  5. Select "install add-on from file...", navigate to the Firefox folder in the repository you downloaded
+  6. Select "@babal_forefox-0.0.1.xpi" and click open
+  7. MAKE SURE YOUR PRIVACY SETTINGS DOES NOT HAVE "Never remember history" SELECTED UNDER HISTORY